Hennepin County Medical Center

 Hospital-based Certificate Program

 Applicants are accepted through the Postdoctoral Applicant Support Service (PASS).
 The application deadline is October 1st.
 Applicants must be registered with the National Matching Service.
-Correspondence regarding the application and admission process should be directed to Hayley Rosenfield, Residency Program Coordinator: Hayley.Rosenfield@hcmed.org
+Correspondence regarding the application and admission process should be directed to Anne Barnes, Residency Program Coordinator: Anne.Barnes@hcmed.org.

 Hennepin County Medical Center is a level one trauma center in downtown Minneapolis.
 With 15 residency and fellowship programs, HCMC offers a collegial, academic environment focused on teaching and quality patient care.
 Residents practice as a part of a multidisciplinary healthcare team.